|

 I have heard many belly dancers repeat this claim that showing the palm is a major insult.
 It puzzles me a bit, because there's no such taboo in Arab culture.

-Now, the arm position seen on many student dancers such as the one in the drawing to the right is not attractive.
+Now, the arm position seen on many student dancers such as the one I'm using in the photo to the right is not attractive.
 So perhaps some teachers tell their students, "Don't show your palms to the audience," when what they really mean is, "Don't hold your arms in a position that makes you look like a robbery victim because it doesn't look appealing."
 Perhaps your teacher was told something like this when she was a student, and misunderstood the reason why her instructor was trying to correct her hand position.

 There is nothing about the palm of the hand itself that is offensive.
-There is no need to make a conscious effort to hide the palm from view. |
+There is no need to make a conscious effort to hide the palm from view.

 If you look at the photo of me to the right, you'll see that my right palm is fully in view.
 The hand position in this photo is not insulting to Arabs (or anyone else that I know of).
 However, I don't think my hand looks very attractive in this position.
-The problem here is not the fact that the palm of my hand is visible; rather, the problem is that the fingers are fully splayed out in a way that doesn't look particularly graceful.
+The problem here is not the fact that the palm of my hand is visible; rather, the problem is that the fingers are splayed out in a way that doesn't look particularly graceful.

 If I saw one of my students using this hand position, I would recommend that in the future she try to angle her palm toward the floor instead of forward toward the audience.
 My reason would be simply that the palm-toward-the-floor position would look more pleasing.

-Photo by Jeff Oberman, Portland, Oregon. |
+PHOTO CREDIT: Photo by Jeff Obermann, Corvallis, Oregon.

 There can be times when showing the palm seems natural and appropriate.
 For example, in the photo to the right my palms are visible to the audience as my hands move in the course of the dance.
 When this photo was taken, I was moving my arms to the music and the camera captured a moment when my palms happened to be visible.
 This kind of natural hand movement is a normal part of dancing, and is not insulting to anyone.

-Photo by Lina Jang, New York City, New York.
+PHOTO CREDIT: Photo by Lina Jang, New York City, New York.

-| Depending on how you do it, turning your full palm toward someone else could be construed as aggressive.
-For example, the straight arm with palm facing directly toward another person is typically aggressive, holding that person at arm's length.
+Depending on how you do it, turning your full palm toward someone else could be construed as aggressive.
+For example, the "stop in the name of love" gesture with straight arm, palm facing directly toward another person, is typically aggressive, holding that person at arm's length.
 In the scene to the right from Shereen's music video for the song "Sabri Aleel", the vocalist is telling the man in her life that she has run out of patience with him.
 She sings, "You took my soul, my life, my mind and you left me with a sick heart."
-The gesture works with this song because of what the lyrics are saying, but it would be out of place in a romantic love song. |
+The gesture works with this song because of what the lyrics are saying, but it would be out of place in a romantic love song.

 To summarize, there is no need to consciously hide your palms from the audience.
 Instead, simply focus on cultivating graceful, attractive hand movements that frame the body and respond to the music.